Burnaby Sweet As Honey

 The cramped kitchen became L-shaped, with a better working triangle, and more storage and counterspace.
 New flat panel cabinets in vertical grain white oak replaced old.
 Parts of the kitchen island and cabinet trim were painted a classic Piedmont Gray.
 A subtle grey hexagonal-shaped mosaic backsplash juxtaposes the vertical lines in the cabinets.
 Caesarstone quartz countertop with square edges completes the look.

-The new kitchen island hosts seating for three, and can be extended for larger groups.
+The new kitchen island hosts seating for three, and can be extended for larger group.

 Structural Changes, Adding Natural Light